Derry GAA: History

 As early as 1934, there were ten Derry camogie clubs.
 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", five new camogie clubs were to be established in the county by 2015.

-Swatragh qualified for the final of the All-Ireland Senior Club Camogie Championship in 2001.
 Lavey won the 2009 All Ireland junior club title.
+Slaughtneil won the All-Ireland Senior Club Camogie Championship three times in a row in 2016-17, 2017–18 and 2018-19.
+Eoghan Rua won the All-Ireland Intermediate Club Championship in 2010-11 and 2011–12 and the All Ireland junior club title in 2021.

 Derry drew with Antrim in the Maguire Cup in 1954, and built on this progress to beat Antrim in that year's Ulster Senior Camogie Championship final by 5–2 to 2–2 - the county's first Ulster Senior Camogie Championship title.
 They went on to defeat Mayo and London en route to the All-Ireland Senior Camogie Championship final.
 However they were beaten by an impressive Dublin side, who had not lost a competitive match since 1947, on a scoreline of 10–4 to 4–2.
 Theresa Halferty, Carrie Rankin, Patsy McCloskey and Pat O'Brien from this team were chosen on the Ulster team for the inaugural Gael Linn Cup inter-provincial series, but the county's appearance in the 1954 All-Ireland decider did little to further the game in Derry.
 The county won the Ulster championship and contested the All-Ireland Senior Camogie Championship final in 1954.
 They had previously defeated Antrim in the first round of the 1948 championship, but then surprisingly lost to Down.